DrDejaVuNG/super/packages/flutter_super/README.md

 }
 ```

-It is best used for global state i.e state used in multiple controllers but it could also be used for a single controller to abstract a state and its events e.g if a state has a lot of events, rather than complicating the controller, an RxNotifier could be used for that singular state instead.
+It is best used for global state i.e state used in multiple view models but it could also be used for a single view model to abstract a state and its events e.g if a state has a lot of events, rather than complicating the view model, an RxNotifier could be used for that singular state instead.

 **Important:** Unlike in the example above, it is important to make use of an error handling approach such as a try catch block or the .result extension when dealing with asynchronous requests, this is so as to handle exceptions which may be thrown from the asynchronous method.

 **Note:** When using the RxNotifier class, it is important to call the `dispose()` method on the object when it is no longer needed to prevent memory leaks.
-This can be done using the onDisable method of your controller.
+This can be done using the onDisable method of your view model.

 <br>